robertbaker13/phase-0-handbook/phase-0-prerequisites.md

 - Identify my
 <a href="http://www.vark-learn.com/english/page.asp?p=questionnaire" target="_blank">VARK learning style</a>.
 - Explain my <a href="http://www.thelearningweb.net/personalthink.html" target="_blank">thinking style</a> and what I enjoy or find challenging when learning
+- Identify strategies to work more effectively.
+Read [Nine Things Successful People Do Differently](https://hbr.org/2011/02/nine-things-successful-people/) for inspiration.

 #### 3. Update your browser
 It's very important that you're using the latest version of your web browser.
 For Phase 0, we recommend working with [Chrome](https://www.google.com/chrome/browser/).